kelseyhightower/kubernetes-the-hard-way/docs/04-certificate-authority.md

 ## Distribute the Client and Server Certificates

-In this section you will copy the various certificates to each machine under a directory that each Kubernetes components will search for the certificate pair.
-In a real-world environment these certificates should be treated like a set of sensitive secrets as they are often used as credentials by the Kubernetes components to authenticate to each other.
+In this section you will copy the various certificates to every machine at a path where each Kubernetes component will search for its certificate pair.
+In a real-world environment these certificates should be treated like a set of sensitive secrets as they are used as credentials by the Kubernetes components to authenticate to each other.

 Copy the appropriate certificates and private keys to the `node-0` and `node-1` machines: